berensp/berensp.github.io/pages/apologia.md

 	- ***Sed contra:*** I think many people get the concept of papal infallibility wrong, and don't understand that the pope errs like anyone else and rarely speaks *ex cathedra*.
 One must separate the man from the office.
 - **Doctrinal Innovations / Biblical Contradictions** Many Catholic doctrines (purgatory, Marian dogmas, papal infallibility) developed centuries after the apostolic period with debatable biblical support.
 Similarly, practices like priestly celibacy, prohibition of female clergy, and prayer to saints appear to contradict certain biblical passages.
 	- ***Sed contra:*** This actually biblical support for all of these; even if each one isn't explicitly mentioned in scripture.
 And that's precisely why there is a (one) church, guided by the H.S.; and not leaving interpretation to each one (yielding ~30k Protestant churches).
 - **Hypocriticism / Historical Abuses** - The Inquisition, Crusades, corruption scandals, and clergy abuse crises undermine claims of divine guidance and moral authority.
 I.e., if Christianity is true, it should make its adherents good, and the world should recognize the veracity of the Faith by the good works produced by these people.
 And yet, to quote Fr.
 Lupe from my friend Fr.
-Jeremy's article[^7], "I've had a deep conviction that most middle-class Catholics are phony Christians, just as materialistic and self-seeking, and as liable to go along with others, as any non-Christian, and often more so."
+Jeremy's article[^8], "I've had a deep conviction that most middle-class Catholics are phony Christians, just as materialistic and self-seeking, and as liable to go along with others, as any non-Christian, and often more so."
 So true.
 	- ***Sed contra:*** As Frank Turek says, "when someone plays Beethoven poorly you don't blame Beethoven; you blame the player."
 Ergo, the Church (in the words of Pope Francis) is a "hospital for sinners, not a museum of saints."
 Also, Christ himself predicted the Church would contain both wheat and weeds (Matthew 13:24-30), and warned that scandals would come (Matthew 18:7).
 The Church's survival despite human failings actually supports her divine guidance—what other human institution could withstand such corruption?
 And then on the other side, one has to admit some good: i.e., the Church as western civilization's greatest source of hospitals, universities, scientific advancement, artistic achievement, and humanitarian aid.

+[^8]: Fr.
+Jeremy Zipple, S.J., "[Remembering 'Father Lupe': A radical Jesuit, rebel armies, the CIA and a mysterious disappearance](https://www.americamagazine.org/politics-society/2023/09/20/james-carney-jesuit-revolutionary-honduras-martyr-246126)," *America Magazine*, September 20, 2023.